This post may contain affiliate links.

 Great for couples and families who want privacy, as most of their accommodation is suites with privacy walls and private plunge pools, it’s one of the best places I’ve stayed on Koh Samui.

-Located on Choengmon Beach, which is an appealing sleepy bay with good sand and calm water, it’s a just the kind of place you want for a relaxing vacation in Thailand.
+Located on Choengmon Beach, which is an appealing serene bay with good sand and calm water, it’s a just the kind of place you want for a relaxing vacation in Thailand.

-There is a beach restaurant, complimentary kayaks and paddleboards (which could use an update), a very foodie-type extensive breakfast buffet and fun special nights like Thai Buffet Dinners with traditional dancers and music.
+There is a beach restaurant, complimentary kayaks and standup paddleboards (which could use an update), a very gourmet breakfast buffet and fun special nights like Thai Buffet Dinners with traditional dancers and music.

-For me, the best part about it was the two gorgeous pools and the laidback beach front, where you can easily laze away most of the day.
+For me, the best part about it was the two gorgeous pools and the laidback beach front, where you can happily laze away the day.

 Kamalaya Review – A Luxury Spa Destination in Thailand